pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-10-25-power-up-your-anchors.md

 ![ObjcGenericError](https://github.com/pedrommcarrasco/pedrommcarrasco.github.io/blob/master/assets/posts/power-up-your-anchors/objcerror.png?raw=true)

-Prior to Swift 4, you were forced to extend each of `NSLayoutAnchor’`s subclasses.
+Prior to Swift 4, you were forced to extend each of `NSLayoutAnchor’`s subclasses, or constrain it, because it is a generic class.
 But now you can simply expose your extension to Objective-C.

 ```swift
 @objc extension NSLayoutAnchor